New Democratic Party: Audrey McLaughlin

 At the party's leadership convention in 1989, former BC Premier Dave Barrett and Yukon MP Audrey McLaughlin were the main contenders for the leadership.
 During the campaign, Barrett argued that the party should be concerned with western alienation, rather than focusing its attention on Quebec.
 The Quebec wing of the NDP strongly opposed Barrett's candidacy, with Phil Edmonston, the party's main spokesman in Quebec, threatening to resign from the party if Barrett won.
 McLaughlin ran on a more traditional approach, and became the first woman to lead a major federal political party in Canada.

 Although enjoying strong support among organized labour and rural voters in the Prairies, McLaughlin tried to expand their support into Quebec without much success.
-Under McLaughlin, the party did manage to win an election in Quebec for the first time when Edmonston won a 1990 by-election.
+Under McLaughlin, the party did manage to win an election in Quebec for the first time when Edmonston won the 1990 Chambly by-election.

-McLaughlin and the NDP were routed in the 1993 election, where the party won only nine seats, three seats short of official party status in the House of Commons.
-This was, and remains, the NDP's lowest seat total in any election since the party's founding in 1961; the election also resulted in the lowest-ever total number of votes received by the NDP in a federal election.
+McLaughlin and the NDP were routed in the 1993 election, where the party won only nine seats and 7% of the vote, three seats short of official party status in the House of Commons.
+This was, until 2025, the NDP's lowest seat total in any election since the party's founding in 1961; the election also resulted in the lowest-ever total number of votes ever received by the NDP in a federal election.
 The loss was blamed on the unpopularity of NDP provincial governments under Bob Rae in Ontario and Mike Harcourt in British Columbia and the loss of a significant portion of the Western vote to the Reform Party, which promised a more decentralized and democratic federation along with right-wing economic reforms.